mattermost/mattermost-handbook/contributors/join-us/github-sponsorship.md

 ## Notes

 * Continued sponsorship will be evaluated quarterly.
-* The current program lead is Jason Blais.
+* The current program lead is Carrie Warner.